zer0cache/matic-docs/docs/nightfall/tools/nightfall-wallet.md

 The Polygon Nightfall wallet is a browser wallet that is able to interact with the Nightfall mainnet beta release.

-:::note Use the Nightfall wallet to make deposits, transfers, and withdrawals
+:::info Use the Nightfall wallet to make deposits, transfers, and withdrawals

-The following tokens are currently operative:

-- MATIC
-- WETH
-- DAI
-- USDC

-### Note the following deposit and withdrawal restrictions:
+### Restrictions

+While Nightfall achieves a mature state, the following restrictions are applied:

 | ERC20 token | Max Deposit | Max Withdraw |